remarcmij/promise-demo/README.md

 #### `node 4-all-chain 1`

-Using a `Promise.all()` chain, consume an array of two promises that are resolved some time later.
+Using a `Promise.all()` chain, consume an array of two promises that are resolved after two seconds.

 There are a lot of promises created here: